NetEase-Media/grps_trtllm/README.md

       # tokenizer config.
       tokenizer_type: huggingface # can be `huggingface`, `sentencepiece`.
 Must be set.
-      tokenizer_path: /tmp/Qwen2-7B-Instruct/ # path of tokenizer.
+      tokenizer_path: /tmp/Qwen2.5-7B-Instruct/ # path of tokenizer.
 Must be set.
       tokenizer_parallelism: 16 # tokenizers count for parallel tokenization.
 Will be set to 1 if not set.
-      end_token_id: 151643 # end token id of tokenizer.
+      end_token_id: 151645 # end token id of tokenizer.
 Null if not set.
       pad_token_id: 151643 # pad token id of tokenizer.
 Null if not set.
       skip_special_tokens: # skip special tokens when decoding.
 Empty if not set.
         - 151643 # "<|endoftext|>"
         - 151644 # "<|im_start|>"
         - 151645 # "<|im_end|>"
+        ...
-      force_tokens_dict: # will be used to force map tokens to ids when encode and decode.
+      force_tokens_dict: # will be used to force map tokens to ids when encode and decode instead of using tokenizer.
 Empty if not set.
       #  - token: "<|endoftext|>"
       #    id: 151643
       prefix_tokens_id: # prefix tokens id will be added to the beginning of the input ids.
 Empty if not set.